nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

               -	Added masterIdentifier errors added
               -	Inactive DocumentReference guidance added
               -	New data model error handling details added
-      -	*New Feature*{:.label.label-info} Retrieval of Records/Documents Guidance now documented in a new section under Developer Guidance, which includes:
+      -	*New API Feature*{:.label.label-info} Retrieval of Records/Documents Guidance now documented in a new section under Developer Guidance, which includes:
           - An overview of retrieval
           - Read interaction requirements
           - Provider guidance
           - Consumer guidance
           - Pointer format code guidance
-  -	*Change*{:.label.label-warning} API Interactions
+  -	API Interactions
-    -	*Breaking Change*{:.label.label-danger} Update interaction page has been renamed to 'Create (Supersede)'
+    - Update interaction page has been renamed to 'Create (Supersede)'
-        -	*New Feature*{:.label.label-info} 'Supersede' now supports supersede by logical id
+        -	*New API Feature*{:.label.label-info} 'Supersede' now supports supersede by logical id
         -	Now details additional error responses
-        -	*Breaking Change*{:.label.label-danger} A 'supersede' with multiple `relatesTo` properties will now be rejected
+        -	*API Breaking Change*{:.label.label-danger} A 'supersede' with multiple `relatesTo` properties will now be rejected
-        -	*Breaking Change*{:.label.label-danger} A 'supersede' with a `relatesTo` property containing a code other than 'replaces' will be rejected
+        -	*API Breaking Change*{:.label.label-danger} A 'supersede' with a `relatesTo` property containing a code other than 'replaces' will be rejected
-        -	*New Feature*{:.label.label-info} New 'Update interaction' page created, see below
+        -	New 'Update interaction' page created, see below
-    -	*New Feature*{:.label.label-info} RESTful 'read' by logical id now supported which returns a single DocumentReference resource
+    -	*New API Feature*{:.label.label-info} RESTful 'read' by logical id now supported which returns a single DocumentReference resource
-    -	*New Feature*{:.label.label-info} RESTful 'update' now supported - using the HTTP PATCH verb
+    -	*New API Feature*{:.label.label-info} RESTful 'update' now supported - using the HTTP PATCH verb
         -	HTTP PATCH supports update by logical id and master identifier
     -	Create interaction page details additional error responses
     -	Delete interaction
-        -	*New Feature*{:.label.label-info} Now supports RESTful delete by logical id i.e. DELETE [baseUrl]/DocumentReference/[id]
+        -	*New API Feature*{:.label.label-info} Now supports RESTful delete by logical id i.e. DELETE [baseUrl]/DocumentReference/[id]
         -	Requirements have been moved into a single section
     -	Search interaction
-        -	*Breaking Change*{:.label.label-danger} Now only returns DocumentReference's that have a 'status' of current
+        -	Now only returns DocumentReference's that have a 'status' of current
-        -	*Breaking Change*{:.label.label-danger} DocumentReference's with a format code that indicates the referenced content is to be retrieved via the SSP will have its url property modified to reflect this.
+        -	DocumentReference's with a format code that indicates the referenced content is to be retrieved via the SSP will have its url property modified to reflect this.
         -	These changes also apply to Read Interaction
         -	Bundle response now includes additional attributes:
-            -	Self link added
+            -	`Self link` added
-            -	Search.mode added
+            -	`Search.mode` added
-            -	Resource.fullUrl added
+            -	`Resource.fullUrl` added
-  -	*Change*{:.label.label-warning} Integrate with spine
+  -	Integrate with spine
     -	Security page
         -	This page has been moved from Developer guidance to the Integrate with spine section
         -	Overview section added